-- Move the zoom lever toward . - Images will display in an index.
+- Move the zoom lever toward ...

+- Images will display in an index.
 The selected image will have a green frame and be enlarged.

+- Select an image.

-Press the A I buttons to move the green frame.
+- Press the ▲▼◀▶ buttons to move the green frame.

-Display only the selected image.
+- Display only the selected image.

-- Move the zoom lever toward Q. - The image in the green frame will display in Single Image Playback.
+- Move the zoom lever toward Q.

+- ► The image in the green frame will display in Single Image Playback.